Unraveling the collision scenario of the dissociative galaxy cluster Abell 56 through hydrodynamic simulations: Results

 The early scenario would appear to be promising as it can reproduce a defined peak of gas in the expected position and the exact distance between the DM peaks.
 However, as we will see in what follows, its temperature is too high.
 Therefore, we propose a late scenario to mitigate this elevated temperature.
 In this case, a large inclination angle is needed.

 Having obtained satisfactory models, we need to compare them with observational data.
-Fig.~\ref{fig:observation_simulation} (right) presents the observational configuration, where the total mass peak is depicted in white, derived from weak lensing analysis, and the gas mass peak is shown in red, derived from the observed X-ray emission.
-This frame with the observational data is taken from \cite{Wittman23}.
-In Fig.~\ref{fig:observation_simulation}, the left panel represents the early scenario, while the middle represents the late scenario of the collision.
+Fig.~\ref{fig:observation_simulation} (bottom) presents the observational configuration with the contour lines representing the DM and X-ray emission.
+In Fig.~\ref{fig:observation_simulation}, the top (middle) panel represents the early scenario (late scenario) of the collision.
 The DM peak is depicted in white, and the gas peak is shown in red.
-The simulated maps were rotated to match the position angle of the observations, resulting in the largest matter peak in the south and a smaller peak in the north.
+The simulated maps were rotated to match the position angle of the observations, resulting in the major cluster in the south and the minor cluster in the north.
 The projected separation between the DM peaks is $420$\,kpc for the early scenario and $440$\,kpc for the late scenario.
 In the early model, the projected distance between the south DM peak and the main gas peak is $132$\,kpc, while in the late model, it is $103$\,kpc.
 We conducted several binary merger simulations but were unable to reproduce the diffuse peak observed in the northwest.
 As far as peak separations are concerned, the models would be similarly acceptable.